Glyn Anderson

 Glyn Anderson has designed, programmed, and managed the production of video games starting with the Intellivision console.
 A musician as well as a programmer, he wrote the cross-platform sound and music driver used on many Activision games between 1989 and 1992, including Ghostbusters II and Lexi-Cross.

 Career

 Anderson started making games in 1980 as a programmer at APh Technological Consulting, the company that created the Intellivision for Mattel.
-He then worked at Activision creating Atari 8-bit family and Commodore 64 versions of Megamania, Ghostbusters, and Hacker II: The Doomsday Papers.
+He then worked at Activision creating Atari 8-bit and Commodore 64 versions of Megamania, Ghostbusters, and Hacker II: The Doomsday Papers.